Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 What Causes Stargardt's Disease?

-Vitamin A foods are healthy for vision because vitamin A is needed to create specific molecules inside the light-sensitive photoreceptors.
-Genetic mutations in gene ABCA4 are a common causative factor for Stargardt's disease.
+Vitamin A-rich foods are healthy for vision because vitamin A is needed to produce specific molecules in the light-sensitive photoreceptors.
+Genetic mutations in the ABCA4 gene are a common cause of Stargardt's disease.
 Cells that do not possess the ABCA4 gene protein molecule can accumulate lipofuscin clumps.
 These yellow flecks are made of fatty substances and collect around the macula, causing a loss of both photoreceptors and central vision.

 Gene mutations in the ABCA4 gene can also cause dystrophies in the light-sensing photoreceptors of the rods as well as the cones.
 Cones are located in the macula's center and are associated with central vision.
 Rods are in the outer ring of the retina and are responsible for peripheral vision.